Raukdv/HA-GENERAL/README.md

-# Bot for extract Leads to a Home Advisor account
+# Bot for extract Leads with Home Advisor account

 This Python script allows you to automatically extract Leads to a Home Advisor account.